k2view-academy/K2View-Academy/articles/03_logical_units/21_big_schema_productivity_tips.md

-You can type a keyword into the search box, where the **search result widget** would then display all the occurrences of the searched text.
+You can type a keyword into the search box, where the **search result widget** will then display all the occurrences of the searched text.

 * The results show the entire element name containing the searched text, which is highlighted in orange.